At Elizabeth House we care about the future

 - Melissa

 During my time at EH, I learned so many valuable lessons that I will carry with me through life.
-The most important thing I learned and the one I am most thankful for, is that I learned to not only love my son all over again, but for the very first time ver I love myself.
-There is really now ay for met say thank you, but when I am a successful businesswoman and Ethan is a straight A student I’ll visit and you’ll be able to see for yourself just how important you all really are.
+The most important thing I learned, and the one I am most thankful for, is that I learned to not only love my son all over again, but for the very first time very, I love myself.
+There is really no way for met say thank you, but when I am a successful businesswoman, and Ethan is a straight-A student, I’ll visit and you’ll be able to see for yourself just how important you all really are.

 - Laura